The Laddered Bond Portfolio

-(The center line in the graph below represents a scenario of unchanging interest rates.)
+UNCHANGED INTEREST RATES (The center line in the graph in figure 9 represents a scenario of unchanging interest rates.)

-(The gold line in the graph below represents a scenario of rising interest rates.)
+RISING INTEREST RATES (The gold line in the graph in figure 9 represents a scenario of rising interest rates.)

-(The dark blue line in the graph below represents a scenario of falling interest rates.)
+WHAT IF INTEREST RATES FALL?
+(The dark blue line in the graph in figure 9 represents a scenario of falling interest rates.)

-Let’s look at an average municipal bond yield curve (shown in figure 5) for three years from 2009–2012.
+Let’s look at an average bond yield curve (shown in figure 10) for three years from 2011– 2014.
 The horizontal axis represents years to maturity and the vertical axis the expected yield.
 A normal (positively sloped) yield curve means that the shortest investments generate the lowest yields.
 As years to maturity increase, yield levels rise.
-Yields rise substantially every year for the first 10 years of the curve in the municipal market.
+Yields rose substantially every year for the first 10 years of the curve.

-As figure 5 shows, the first five to 10 years of the curve is the steepest segment; a steep curve is good for bond investors, because yields will increase rapidly over a short time frame.
-Beyond 15 years, the yield curve becomes virtually flat, and little or no increase in yield results even as maturities extend and more risk is assumed.
+As figure 10 shows, the first five to 10 years of the curve is the steepest segment; a steep curve is good for bond investors, because yields will increase rapidly over a short time frame.
+Beyond 15 years, the yield curve flattens a bit, and little increase in yield results even as maturities extend and more risk is assumed.